sumorocker/jquery-addressbook/README.md

 In `js/app.js`, we created a basic skeleton for the application.
 This JavaScript file is divided into multiple sections:

-  1. Initialization section, where we load Foundation's JavaScript components and set some constants
+  1. Initialization section, where we set some "constants" -- a convention for a variable that should be constant is writing it in uppercase.
   2. A data-retrieval section.
 This presents a set of functions that talk to our API.
 The functions are using `jQuery.getJSON` to talk to the API and retrieve some content.